jaydickson02/Everything/docs/02 Locations/Scorpions Rest.md

 The people here practice a number of religions but primarily they are partial to the great Al-Kalim the immortal warrior of the desert.

 #### [[The Catacombs]]
-Bellow Scorpians Rest are a network of Catacombs, these lead to various locations under the city and are used primarily to the citys aquaducts and are used for passive cooling of the city.
-They are well mapped out but the ancient map in the parties possesion can allow for the creation of the Map to [[The Shrine of the Scorpion]] which depicts a secret path in [[The Catacombs]].
+Bellow Scorpions Rest are a network of Catacombs, these lead to various locations under the city and are used primarily to the city's aqueducts and are used for passive cooling of the city.
+They are well mapped out but the ancient map in the parties possession can allow for the creation of the Map to [[The Shrine of the Scorpion]] which depicts a secret path in [[The Catacombs]].

 #### Stores/Artisans
 The city offers many goods and services.
 The price is fair and the merchants are eager to barter.

-- Mapmaking
+##### Mapmaking
 - [[Quills Cartography]] is home to the best cartographer around here ask anyone!
-- Taverns
+##### Taverns
 - [[The Thorny Cactus]] up North on the the 3rd level serves the best ale in the dessert
 - [[Sandy Squire]] it's quaint and more expensive but at least its less rowdy!
-- Smiths
+##### Smiths
 - [[Grove's Steel Goods]], a fine seller of armor and weapons/
 - [[Sam's Gun Den]], practice your shooting and win the finest hand gun in the desert.
--